Chapter 4. Integrating Networking into Our Own Async Runtime

 }

-Here we can see that we are matching the stream, pinning the stream, and executing the poll_write
+We are matching the stream, pinning the stream, and executing the poll_write

-function tries to write bytes from the buffer into an object.
+tries to write bytes from the buffer into an object.
 Like the read, if the write is successful, the number of bytes written is returned.
-If the object is not ready for writing, we will get a Pending
+If the object is not ready for writing, we will get Pending

 Inside the poll_write

-Now that we have written the poll_write
+Now that we have written poll_write

 , we can define the body of the poll_flush